pupilfirst/wd301-scripts/class-components/event-handler/README.md

 > Action: visit http://localhost:3000 and add few entries

 We can see the items are getting added to our list.
-Let's use `<li>` to list the tasks.
+Let's also add the custom `TaskCard` css class from level 1 to our items.

 > Action: Switch to `Task.tsx` and add styling from level 1.